 Critical Support Facilities - These facilities' current generators are old and near the end of their operational life.
-The six facilities are: the ECAT Administration Building, the North Camp Garage, the Pipeline Microwave, the Road OPS Garage, the Road OPS Administration Building, and the Road Prison Administration Building.
+The six facilities are: the ECAT Administration Building, the North Camp Garage, the Pipeline Microwave, the Road OPS Garage, the Road OPS Administration Building, 9 Mile Road P&R Service Facility, and the Road Prison Administration Building.
 Additional generators for these critical service support facilities would provide power to the entire building during inclement weather;

 Fire Stations - These 10 fire stations currently have generators, but they do not provide power to the entire building.
-Generators for these stations (Cantonment, Century, Innerarity Point, McDavid, Myrtle Grove, Pleasant Grove, Walnut Hill, Warrington, and West Pensacola Fire Stations) would provide power to the entire building during inclement weather or other power interruption events;
+Generators for these stations (Cantonment, Century, Innerarity Point, McDavid, Myrtle Grove, Pleasant Grove, Walnut Hill, Warrington, and West Pensacola Fire Stations) would provide power to the entire building during inclement weather or other power interruption events.
+A new automatic transfer switch will be installed at the Bellview Fire Station in order to improve and stabilize the power supply from the existing generator;